bluesky/bluesky/doc/source/tutorial.rst

     bec = BestEffortCallback()
     RE.subscribe(bec)

+The :class:`~bluesky.callback.best_effort.BestEffortCallback`
-The Best-Effort Callback will receive the metadata/data in real time and produce plots and text, doing its best to provide live feedback that strikes the right balance between "comprehensive" and "overwhelming."
+will receive the metadata/data in real time and produce plots and text, doing its best to provide live feedback that strikes the right balance between "comprehensive" and "overwhelming."
 For more tailored feeback, taking account of the details of the experiment, you may configure